Ford C series: Design history

 As Ford started squaring off its vehicles in 1957, they finally gave the cab-overs their own designs separate from the rest of the Ford truck lineup.
-It featured a small grille near the front bumper, with a four-pointed star emblem on each end, the word "F O R D" spelled out below the windshield, and had a cog-and-lightning bolt crest emblem between the headlights.
+It featured a small grille near the front bumper, with a four-pointed star emblem on each end, and the word "F O R D" spelled out below the windshield, and had a cog-and-lightning bolt crest emblem between the headlights.
 Variations of this emblem were found on many other Ford trucks during the 1950s and into the 1960s.
 The C series held onto this logo the longest.

 Design updates

 In a fashion similar to the Checker Marathon or Volkswagen Beetle, changes to the C series trucks throughout its production were very subtle.
 If anywhere, many of these changes were identifiable by the changes in the cowl insignias and badging.
 Between 1958 and 1960, the C series used a quad-headlight fascia.
-This was helpful for fire departments, which wanted to use the extra headlight bezels for emergency flashers, an option that was offered exclusively to fire, and other emergency vehicles after 1960.
+This was helpful for fire departments, which wanted to use the extra headlight bezels for emergency flashers, an option that was offered exclusively to fire and other emergency vehicles after 1960.
 In 1961, Ford reverted to the single-headlight design; the regular C series cab closely resembled the 1957 version.
 A new Super Duty model was added.
 Another option included a small sleeper cab.

 1963–1990

 For 1963, the C series was updated with the same cowl insignias used by the rest of the medium- and heavy-duty truck lineup.
 The logo had the word FORD on top of a trapezoid with the model number designation.
 This insignia was used until 1967.
-Also in 1963, Ford introduced diesel versions of the C series, as well as the N series and heavy-duty F-Series.
+Also in 1963, Ford introduced diesel versions of the C series, as well as the N series and heavy-duty F Series.